muratcangencturk/prompter/README.md

 - Light and dark themes
 - English, Turkish, Spanish, Hindi, French and Chinese interface
 - Twelve prompt categories with over 53M combinations per language (more than 318M across EN, TR, ES, HI, FR and ZH)
+- Quick access to Top 10 rankings via the award icon

 This **AI prompt generator** delivers **creative prompt ideas** in a lightweight web app that runs directly in your browser.
 An internet connection is required.